QUICK SUMMARY:

 Most clients see clicks, likes and email opens as success and including these in reports can create an expectation of higher conversions and a bigger ROI.
 However these vanity metrics are hollow digits that contribute little substance to proving your marketing is making money.

 Showing that your creative work is backed and informed by data will further solidify your agency’s candidature for top social media marketing services.
-Demonstrate your agency’s commitment to measuring success with a social media reporting tool.
+Demonstrate your agency’s commitment to measuring success with an automated social media reporting tool.

 Scope of Work, Deliverables, and Budget